 Refined Sugar Promotes Cancer

-The discovery was recently broadcast by CBS’ 60 Minutes, in a piece that also highlighted research led by Dr. Robert Lustig, which was reviewed previously by RealNatural (read the article.)
+The discovery was broadcast by CBS’ 60 Minutes, in a piece that also highlighted research led by Dr. Robert Lustig.
+Dr. Lustig conducted other research on sugar toxicity.

 Dr. Cantley, a professor of cell biology at Harvard, has been documenting how cancer cells are able to grow and multiply.
 He finds that when blood sugar spikes from eating refined sugars, insulin levels also climb.
 This spike in blood glucose and insulin promote the cancer cells to develop insulin receptors, which allow them to become increasingly active and aggressive by utilizing glucose.
 Without this spike in blood sugar, the research shows, cancerous cells can be more easily knocked out by the immune system.